AndreMikulec/debian-server-setup/README.md

     xsetroot -solid grey
     vncconfig -iconic &

-Now launch a vnc server using, and note the name and number (e.g., `computer-name:1`) given to it:
+Now launch a vnc server, and note the name and number (e.g., `computer-name:1`) given to it:

     vnc4server -geometry 1920x1080 -depth 24

-To stop the server `computer-name:1`:
+To stop the server `computer-name:1`, use:

     vnc4server -kill :1